magnoeasy/easybuilder/english.md

 Fill the field "Age" with "18" and notice that the field "Telephone Number" appears to be filled in.

-and if you fill in the field "Age" with "17", the field "Phone Number" will not appear.
+and if you fill in the field "Age" with "17", the field "Phone Number" won't appear.

 You can apply these rules in the same way for mandatory and deactivation.